tercen/umap_operator/README.md

 ##### Details
 The operator performs umap analysis.
 It reduces the amount of variables (i.e. indicated by rows) to a lower number (default 2).
-This operators wraps the `uwot::umap()`. see (https://github.com/jlmelville/uwot) for more details and examples.
+This operators wraps the `uwot::umap()`.
+See (https://github.com/jlmelville/uwot) for more details, especially settings and examples.

 #### Reference